-In December 2019, a business venture collaboration agreement between the Company, Pettech Solutions Limited a wholly owned subsidiary of the Australian Nuclear Science and Technical Organisation ('ANSTO') and Cyclotek was executed.
-The collaboration combines CycloPet and Pettech's cyclotron facilities under a single operating enterprise known as Cyclotek NSW.
+In 2019 a business venture collaboration agreement between the Company, Pettech Solutions Limited a wholly owned subsidiary of the Australian Nuclear Science and Technical Organisation ('ANSTO') and Cyclotek was executed.
+The collaboration will combine CycloPet and Pettech's cyclotron facilities under a single operating enterprise known as Cyclotek NSW.

 CYC will benefit from eliminating an ongoing non-productive lease expense and gain access to a potential income stream from what was a suspended business.
-Additionally, outcomes from Cyclotek NSW's R&D and commercial activities will provide for additional opportunities via the international commercial rights to IP developed.
+Additionally, outcomes from Cyclotek NSW's R&D and commercial activities will provide for additional opportunities via the international commercial rights to IP developed

-Under the Cyclotek NSW agreements, Cyclopharm estimates its total net ongoing operational expense savings will be approximately \$265,000 per annum, excluding any Cyclotek NSW profit share payments.
+Under the Cyclotek NSW agreements, Cyclopharm estimates its total net ongoing operational expense savings will be approximately \$280,000 per annum, excluding any Cyclotek NSW profit share payments.

-The FY2019 financial impact resulting from both the MMI and the Cyclotron transaction announced in December 2019 has resulted in a net benefit to Cyclopharm of \$667,000 for FY2019.
+The FY2019 financial impact resulting from both the MMI announced last week and Cyclotron transaction will result in a net benefit to Cyclopharm of \$500,000 for FY2019.